Sunday, May 4, 2025

 Clearly, we had a bug in humankind.

 An ever-present glitch in people's minds is that they don't give themselves credit for preventing a disaster.
 Like the steps taken to fix the ozone layer, the Y2K event was a pretty good victory for humanity.
 In the environmental case we didn't actually fix the problem.
 Instead, we managed to stop destroying part of the atmosphere for a little while.
 That was good enough.
-Our Y2K victory was a smaller one but hundreds of thousands of system administrators and programmers around the world united, at least for a while, to keep our infrastructure running well.
+Our Y2K victory was a smaller one but hundreds of thousands of system administrators and programmers around the world united, at least for a while, to keep our infrastructure running.
 We managed to avoid collectively shooting ourselves in the foot.

 The glitch is, we didn't give ourselves any credit.
 Even when we made the right decisions, collectively, we compared it against some imagined ideal of an unachievable outcome; and so we regretted doing our best.
 We downplayed our successes.